marcinjahn/technology-notebook/src/docs/programming/rust/overview.md

 Rust is not good with cyclic data structures.
 Implementing doubly-linked list might not be easy for a beginner in Rust.

-Compilation is slower than in peer languages.
+The compilation is slower than in peer languages.

 Rust has steep learning curve due to it being "large".
 Lots of functionalities, keywords, etc.

+## Editions

+Every two or three years a new *Edition* of Rust comes out.
+Additionally, smaller changes are released every 6 weeks.

 ## References